epainos/gofuli/README.md

 * quote symbol changed to ' not  ". windows have troubles using ".
 * windows cmd changed to powershell.
 * \ changed to /  ('c:\users\bilbo' -> c:/users/bilbo').
-* 7z is main archive manager. zip, tar files are compressed and unzipped with 7z.
+* 7z is main archive manager. zip, rar, tar, gz... rfiles are compressed and unzipped with 7z.
-* fastcopy(fcp) is copy manager in WINDOWS. so I let 7z.exe and fcp.exe to 'bin' folder.
+* fastcopy(fcp) is copy manager. f5, f6 or External command use fcp. default copy or move is slower than fcp. (default copy and move command shows the Progress bar, and refresh view after it. so default copy/move command is good for small size files.)
-* recycle.exe is using to  move files/folders to recycle bin.
+* recycle.exe moves files(and folders) to recycle bin for safely delete. 'delete' key removes files(and folder) permanently.
-* you can use above program in 'bin' folder or download it by yourself
+* you can use above program in 'bin' folder or download it by yourself. and place it PATH in Environment variables. if you don't know about PATH variables, just copy goful, 7z, fcp, recycle to c:\windows\system32 folder.

 7z: https://www.7-zip.org/download.html